lowRISC/qemu/docs/opentitan/cfggen.md

 * `-o` the filename of the configuration file to generate.
 It not specified, the generated content is printed out to the standard output.

+* `-S` path to the generated file that contains all the "secret" constants of the _top_.

 * `-s` specify a SoC identifier for OT platforms with mulitple SoCs

 * `-T` specify the OpenTitan _top_ name, such as `darjeeling`, `earlgrey`, ...
 This option is